sighupio/fury-getting-started/fury-on-minikube/README.md

     > ⚠️ This command will spin up by default a single-node Kubernetes v1.29.3 cluster, using VirtualBox driver, with 6 CPUs, 16GB RAM and 20 GB Disk.

+    > ⚠️ If you are on macOS 13+ then the VirtualBox driver is currently not supported and you should use the Docker or Hyperkit driver.

 2. Test the connection to the minikube cluster:

     ```bash